bruegge-chris/bruegge-chris.github.io/_posts/2021-04-17-the-beginning.md

 ## Background

-I'm german and a trained mechanical engineer with an interest in data science.
+I'm a trained mechanical engineer with an interest in data science.
 Because of this on this blog you will most probably find posts relating to data science.
 Having said that, I am at the very beginning of my journey.
 For my main programming language I have chosen Python because it seems to be the most popular choice for this field.

 So once again, welcome!
 And feel free to stick around.